gillerick/solid/README.md

 ## Other Design Principles

 ### 6. Encapsulate What Varies

 - This principle suggests that one should identify the aspects of their application that vary and separate them from what stays the same.
 - This enables one to later alter or extend the parts that vary, but do it without affecting the parts that don't.
+- By pulling out and encapsulating the code that varies, we allow code that doesn't change to remain closed for modification, improving the stability of our code over time.

 ### 7. Favour composition over inheritance (HAS-A > IS-A)

 - Even though inheritance is a powerful technique, it can easily be overused leading to rigid and inextensible designs.
+- Composition is a powerful technique that one should use when extending the behaviour of a class.
 - `IS-A` is an inheritance relationship while `HAS-A` is a relationship of composition.